Current passport delivery times

 - Additional documents (see Step 7).

-- A credit card or an EPS card to pay the fee.
+- A Visa, Mastercard or American Express card to pay the fee.
 Please click here for fees.